ffiza/pong-unity/README.md

 ## Usage

-If you have Unity installed, you can open the project from the application.
-Otherwise, you can use the Linux executable `Builds/DungeonPong_Linux.x86_64`.
+Open the project with Unity and play the game.

 ## Screenshots